Distributed Bare-Bones Communication in Wireless Networks: Technical Preliminaries

 \section{Technical Preliminaries}

-Executions of algorithms are assumed to be synchronous, in that they are structured as sequences of rounds of equal duration.
-The size of messages transmitted by nodes are scaled to the duration of rounds, so that one message can be transmitted and received in a round.
-A node acts either as a transmitter or a receiver in each round.
-Numbers of rounds, as determined by an external global clock, are not used.
+Executions of algorithms are synchronous, in that they are structured as sequences of rounds of equal duration.
+The size of messages transmitted by nodes is scaled to the length of a round, so that one message can be transmitted and received in a round.
+We do not assume the existence of a global clock giving the same consecutive round numbers to each node.

 There are $n$ nodes in a network.
 Nodes have unique names assigned to them.
-Each node's name is an integer in the range $[1,N]$, for some positive integer~$N$.
-We treat the numbers $n$ and~$N$ as independent parameters in formulas, subject to the only assumption that $N\ge n$.
+Each node's name is an integer in the range $[1,N]$, for some positive~$N$.
+We treat the numbers $n$ and~$N$ as independent parameters in formulas, subject only to the assumption that $N\ge n$.

-A broadcast algorithm disseminates some contents, to which we refer as a \emph{rumor}, throughout the network.
-Messages are structured to consist of at most one rumor and a sequence of control bits that help coordinate concurrent actions of nodes.
-This model is often referred to in the literature as of \emph{separate} or \emph{bounded} messages.
-The number of control bits per message in our algorithms is~$\cO(\log N)$.
+A broadcast algorithm disseminates some contents throughout the network; this contents is referred to as a \emph{rumor}.
+Rumors and messages are also mutually scaled to each other such that a message consists of at most one rumor.
+A message may contain a sequence of control bits, whenever needed, to help nodes coordinate their concurrent actions.
+This set of restrictions on communication is often referred to in the literature as of \emph{separate} or \emph{bounded} messages, which comes from the interpretation that multiple rumors require multiple messages, a separate message per each rumor.
+The number of control bits per message in our algorithms is always~$\cO(\log N)$.